vancauwe/MeToo/README.md

 - Data Story construction and presentation

 # Contribution of group members

+All the three members will contribute to the final presentation (poster creation and oral preparation).

 **Laure** : gender data extraction using genderperform, sentimental data using LIWC extraction and application, plotly figures (overall sentimental & bivariate sentimental (gender, time) analysis), textual analysis.